 By contrast, nurses who work in senior living communities have the chance to speak with and care for the same group of people every day, often for many years.
 This allows a stronger bond to form with residents and their families.
 That helps make the workday more meaningful.

 - Unlimited potential for professional rewards and growth

 As you might expect in a growing industry like this one, there is plenty of job security for nurses.
 Salaries are comparable to those of nurses in acute care settings, like hospitals.
 If you have experience and are interested, you could quickly ascend to management positions at the local or corporate level.
 Those promotions come with even greater financial rewards.

+Then there are the benefits offered by senior living companies.
 At American Senior Communities, we encourage our staff to continue learning and growing as they work for us.
-In addition to great perks like medical/dental/vision insurance, paid time off, and tuition reimbursement, we also offer on-the-job training like our nurse and Certified Nursing Assistant (CNA) preceptor programs, paid Certified Dietary Manager (CDM) training and certification, free nurse aide training, and free CNA classes.
+In addition to great perks like medical/dental/vision insurance, paid time off, and tuition reimbursement, we also offer on-the-job training.
+A few examples include our nurse and Certified Nursing Assistant (CNA) preceptor programs, paid Certified Dietary Manager (CDM) training and certification, free nurse aide training and free CNA classes.

 No matter what stage of your nursing career you’re in, transitioning to the senior care industry can be a great way to learn the skills you need to plan for a secure future.
 Anyone who’s currently a nurse or studying to be a nurse is invited to consider a career path with American Senior Communities.
 Visit our Careers page to find out more or to apply online.
 You’ll be glad you did!